Maxwell D. Taylor: Post-World War II

-On September 4, 1945, Taylor became superintendent of the United States Military Academy.
+On 4 September 1945, Taylor became superintendent of the United States Military Academy.
 In 1947, he drafted the first official Honor Code publication marking the beginning of the written "Cadet Honor Code" at West Point.
-He was succeeded by Bryant Moore on January 28, 1949.
+He was succeeded by Bryant Moore on 28 January 1949.
 Afterwards he was the commander of allied troops in West Berlin from 1949 to 1951; when he left that post, he felt like a "Berliner," more than a decade before John F. Kennedy gave his famous "Ich bin ein Berliner" speech in the city.
 In July 1951 he was promoted to lieutenant general and assigned as the U.S. Army Deputy Chief of Staff for Operations and Administration at the Pentagon.

 In June 1953, he was sent to Korea, where he commanded the Eighth United States Army during the final combat operations of the Korean War.
-From 1955 to 1959, he was the Army Chief of Staff, succeeding his former mentor, Matthew B. Ridgway.
+In 1955, after a brief assignment in Tokyo as military governor of Allied-occupied Japan, Taylor was appointed the Army's Chief of Staff—becoming the first officer since 1917 to serve as Chief of Staff without seeing service during World War I—succeeding his former mentor, Matthew B. Ridgway.
 During his tenure, Taylor attempted to guide the service into the age of nuclear weapons by restructuring the infantry division into a Pentomic formation.
 Observers such as Colonel David Hackworth have written that the effort gutted the role of US Army company and field grade officers, rendering it unable to adapt to the dynamics of combat in Vietnam.

 During 1957, President Dwight D. Eisenhower ordered Taylor to deploy 1,000 troops from the 101st Airborne Division to Little Rock, Arkansas to enforce federal court orders to desegregate Central High School during the Little Rock Crisis.

 As Army Chief of Staff, Taylor was an outspoken critic of the Eisenhower administration's "New Look" defense policy, which he viewed as dangerously overreliant on nuclear arms and neglectful of conventional forces; Taylor also criticized the inadequacies of the Joint Chiefs of Staff system.
 Frustrated with the administration's failure to heed his arguments, Taylor retired from active service in July 1959.
 He campaigned publicly against the "New Look," culminating in the publication in January 1960 of a highly critical book, The Uncertain Trumpet.